OwnMarket/OwnBlockchain/Docs/Transactions/TxActions.md

 ### `CreateAssetEmission`

 Asset Emission creates the tokenized equity and creates the offer.
-When a business owner issues equity on Chainium blockchain the following set of operations are executed:
+When a business owner issues equity on Own blockchain the following set of operations are executed:

 Private Blockchain | Public Blockchain
 --- | ---